How Well Do Self-Supervised Models Transfer?: Introduction

 To answer these questions and more, we conduct a large empirical benchmarking study on the efficacy of different pre-trained representations for diverse downstream tasks.
-In particular, we evaluate 13 pre-trained self-supervised models on 25 transfer tasks covering many-shot and few-shot image classification, object detection and dense prediction as summarized in Fig.~\ref{fig:transfer_full}.
+In particular, we evaluate 13 pre-trained self-supervised models on 40 transfer tasks covering many-shot and few-shot image classification, object detection, surface normal prediction and semantic segmentation, as summarised in Fig.~\ref{fig:transfer_full}.
 Our downstream tasks cover diverse datasets with a wide range of similarity to the source ImageNet data, which all our models were pre-trained on.

 Among other questions, we aim to answer the following: